Kate Mara: Film

-Mara made her film debut in Random Hearts, with Harrison Ford in 1999, directed by Sydney Pollack.
+Mara made her film debut in Random Hearts in 1999, directed by Sydney Pollack.
 She played Jessica Chandler, the daughter of a congresswoman (Kristin Scott Thomas).
 She next appeared in the Sundance Film Festival award-winning films Joe the King (1999) and Tadpole (2002), alongside Sigourney Weaver.
-Mara co-starred in Peoples (2004), a drama and coming of age story filmed in Louisville, Kentucky.
+Mara co-starred in Peoples (2004), a drama and coming-of-age story filmed in Louisville, Kentucky.
 She starred in the direct-to-video horror film Urban Legends: Bloody Mary and appeared with Noah Wyle and Illeana Douglas in the 2005 film The Californians.
-Her supporting role as the daughter of Heath Ledger's character in the Academy Award-winning film Brokeback Mountain that year brought her more widespread critical notice.
+Her supporting role as the daughter of Heath Ledger's character in the Oscar-winning film Brokeback Mountain that year brought her more widespread critical notice.

-Mara signed with the William Morris Agency, and was included on the New York Daily News list of "10 young actors who have a shot at making it big" at the start of 2006.
-She appeared in Zoom that year as Summer Jones (aka Wonder), a 16-year-old girl with telekinetic and empathic abilities.
+Mara signed with the William Morris Agency, and was included on the New York Daily Newss list of "10 young actors who have a shot at making it big" at the start of 2006.
+She appeared in Zoom that year as Summer Jones (aka Wonder), a 16-year-old girl with telekinetic and empathic powers.
 She next appeared in We Are Marshall, starring Matthew McConaughey, which recalled the aftermath of the 1970 Marshall University plane crash that took the lives of most of the football team.
 Mara played cheerleader Annie Cantrell.

 In 2007, she appeared in the comedy Full of It with Ryan Pinkston for New Line Cinema.
 The film later aired on television as Big Liar on Campus.
 Mara was also featured in an advertising campaign for clothing retailer Gap called, "khakis with attitude."
 She appeared in Shooter, a thriller about a master sniper portrayed by Mark Wahlberg, lured out of retirement to prevent an assassination.
 Mara played a Kentucky widow, Sarah Fenn, adopting a southern accent for the role.

 Also in 2007, she finished her work in the film Transsiberian, by Brad Anderson, which takes place on the Trans-Siberian Railway that runs from China to Moscow.
 She spent three months shooting the thriller in Vilnius, Lithuania, starting in December 2006.
 The film also shot on location in Beijing and Russia.
 Mara played Abby, a 20-year-old runaway from Seattle.

 Mara starred in the 2008 film Stone of Destiny, written and directed by Charles Martin Smith, about the theft of the Stone of Scone on Christmas Day, 1950.
 Mara played Kay Matheson, one of four students that removed the stone in a Scottish nationalist plot.
 The period adventure-comedy co-starred Billy Boyd, Robert Carlyle and Charlie Cox.
 Filming began in June 2007 in locations around Glasgow.
 Mara felt lucky and proud to play a role that was important to people's heritage.
 She stayed near the Botanic Gardens in the city's West End while filming.
 The film was shown at the Edinburgh and Toronto International Film Festivals.